Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Similarity Characterization

-\revtwo{}{{\bf Results for other videos:}} Similar large differences \revtwo{were also}{were} observed when calculating the average normalized pairwise overlap for other videos.
+\revtwo{}{{\bf Results for other videos:}} Similar large differences \revtwo{were also}{were} observed when calculating the average normalized pairwise overlap \revfour{for other videos.
 Figure~\ref{fig:pairwise-wiskar-relOverlap} \revrev{shows a per-video wiskar plot}{shows per-video box-and-whisker plots} for the average normalized \revrev{viewport}{pairwise} overlap when considering a 120$\times$67.5 viewport.
-Although there are significant differences between the videos in each category, these results clearly show that there are substantial \revrev{average pairwise viewport overlaps}{overlaps} for all videos in the {\em static}, {\em moving}, and {\em rides} categories. \revtwo{}{The above observations suggest that there may be substantial caching opportunities with these video categories.}
+Although there are significant differences between the videos in each category, these results clearly show that there are substantial \revrev{average pairwise viewport overlaps}{overlaps} for all videos in the {\em static}, {\em moving}, and {\em rides} categories. \revtwo{}{The above observations suggest that there may be substantial caching opportunities with these video categories.}}{for other videos, as seen in Figure~\ref{fig:pairwise-wiskar-relOverlap}, which shows per-video box-and-wisker plots for a 120$\times$67.5 viewport.
+Figures~\ref{fig:pairwise-cdf-all} and~\ref{fig:pairwise-wiskar-relOverlap} suggest that there may be substantial caching opportunities for videos in the {\em static}, {\em moving}, and {\em rides} categories. }

-\revtwo{}{{\bf Impact of viewport:}} Figure~\ref{fig:pairwise-wiskar-viewport} shows similar summary statistics for the representative \revrev{videos of each category}{videos} for five alternative viewports (the last two ignoring differences in \revthree{the pitch angle}{pitch}).
-We note that as the viewports become \revrev{larger (e.g., 120$\times$67.5) and/or ignores pitch (e.g., 120 full and 90 full), the overlaps increase compared to the smaller viewports (e.g., 90$\times$50.625).}{larger, the overlaps increase.}
+\revtwo{}{{\bf Impact of viewport:}} Figure~\ref{fig:pairwise-wiskar-viewport} shows \revNot{similar summary statistics for the representative \revrev{videos of each category}{videos}}{summary statistics} for five alternative viewports (the last two ignoring differences in \revthree{the pitch angle}{pitch}). \revNot{}{For each class we show the minimum over all pairs of sessions of the average viewing direction difference (bottom marker), 25-percentile (bottom of box), median (middle colored marker), 75-percentile (top of box), maximum (top marker), and average (black marker).} We note that as the viewports become \revrev{larger (e.g., 120$\times$67.5) and/or ignores pitch (e.g., 120 full and 90 full), the overlaps increase compared to the smaller viewports (e.g., 90$\times$50.625).}{larger, the overlaps increase.}